tegbessou/tasting/README.md

 ### Refactoring country

-Create an api resource for each representation
+Create an api resource for each representation => OK

-Create read model for country
+Create read model for country => OK

-Verify each event dispatch test to add test on property of event
+Verify each event dispatch test to add test on property of event => OK